scylladb/scylladb/docs/getting-started/install-scylla/launch-on-aws.rst

    * The ``scylla.yaml`` file: ``/etc/scylla/scylla.yaml``
    * Data: ``/var/lib/scylla/``

-   To check that the ScyllaDB server and the JMX component are running, run:
+   To check that the ScyllaDB server is running, run:

    .. code-block:: console